Towards the Giant Radio Array for Neutrino Detection (GRAND): the GRANDProto300 and GRAND@Auger prototypes: Background and noise characterization

 GP300 and G@A have operated for about two years since the end of their deployment (with GP300 changing from comprising 13 to 65 DUs).
 Throughout this period, enough unbiased triggered data was collected to characterize the performance of the DUs and the local electromagnetic environment.
 These studies were performed in the frequency domain, where the complete antenna readout chain is better understood and background sources can be identified.
 In addition, as the DUs are deployed relatively close together, working in the frequency domain allowed us to verify that all of them showed similar response, which is needed to understand the relative calibration between DUs.

-Figure~\ref{fig:spectrograms} shows spectrograms generated using data collected by two DUs, one from GP300 and one from G@A, over a period of about nine and thirteen days, respectively.
-These spectrograms are representative of the standard behavior of all DUs in their respective arrays.

-For GP300, the PSDs are largely free from strong narrowband noise in all polarizations, except within 118--140 MHz, where there is identified man-made noise ({\it cf.}~Fig.~\ref{fig:spectra}).
-Figure~\ref{fig:spectrograms}, left, shows an apparent daily modulation in the PSD, although further studies are required to properly identify it as a day-night effect or as the diffuse Galactic radio emission.
+Figure~\ref{fig:spectrograms} shows spectrograms generated using unbiased triggered data collected by two DUs, one from GP300 and one from G@A, over a period of about nine and twelve days, respectively.
+These spectrograms were calculated from voltage time-series measured at the ADC input and are representative of the standard behavior of all DUs in their respective arrays.
+For GP300, the PSDs are largely free from strong narrowband RFIs in all polarizations, except within 118--140 MHz, where anthropogenic background is identified.
+In addition, Figure~\ref{fig:spectrograms}, left, shows an apparent daily modulation in the PSD.

-For G@A, several narrowband noise sources are present in the three polarizations, some continuous throughout the data acquisition time and some not.
+For G@A, several broad and narrowband RFIs are present in the three polarizations, some continuous throughout the data acquisition time and some not.
 Of the intermittent contributions, one at around 70~MHz can be seen in all polarizations, where there is an increase of amplitude for a few hours with no clear periodicity.
 In the North-South polarization, the four lines within 60--80 MHz correspond to the known emission of the AERA beacon, set up at the CRS (see Fig.~\ref{fig:arrays}).
+The higher variability of background and noise at G@A compared to GP300 is reflected in the larger granularity of the spectrograms.

-In Fig.~\ref{fig:spectrograms}, the white horizontal lines represent periods of DU hibernation, after which data acquisition resumes autonomously once the conditions are appropriate.
+In principle, unbiased data are collected with a 100\% duty cycle, unless the acquisition is interrupted.
+For instance, in Fig.~\ref{fig:spectrograms}, the white horizontal lines correspond to periods of DU hibernation, in which data acquisition was suspended and then resumed autonomously once conditions are appropriate.
 The G@A DU had more hibernation periods than the GP300 DU, a reflection of the harsher environment in Argentina, leading to more periods with insufficient sunlight to power the batteries and more instances of overheating.
-In general, the radio environment at GP300 is considerably quieter than at G@A, but wide background-free frequency bands exist at both sites.
+In general, the electromagnetic environment at GP300 is considerably quieter than at G@A, but there are RFI-free frequency bands at both sites.
 Nevertheless, the background in several frequency ranges is substantial and can negatively influence the self-trigger capabilities of the system, especially in G@A.

+Figure~\ref{fig:spectra} shows the time-averaged PSDs of GP300 and G@A, where the background RFI contributions can be seen more clearly.
+Similarly to the spectrograms, unbiasedly triggered voltage traces, also measured at the ADC output, were used to evaluate the average PSDs.